Human dentition consists of 32 teeth. anterior ( front teeth ) and posterior ( molars and premolars).

 Sometimes, the third molar partially erupts and in mesiodistal inclination, food gets stuck in between the second molar and the third molar.
 And decay starts involving both teeth simultaneously.

 If the third molar is not removed, the second molar also gets decayed, and then it requires root canal treatment.
-So because of the inclined third molar, unnecessary second molar has to suffer.
+So because of the inclined third molar, the unnecessary second molar has to suffer.

-Mostly, third molars are very approximate mandibular canal which carries mandibular nerves and vessels.
+Mostly, third molars are very approximate mandibular canal that carries mandibular nerves and vessels.
 Any damage to these nerves and blood vessels leads to complications like numbness to lips and cheeks.
 This paresthesia ( numbness ) is either permanent or temporary but it definitely affects its function.

 The dentist suggests the patient take a full mouth x-ray ( OPG ) to check the angulation and approximate of the third molar to surrounding anatomical structures.

-For details about OPG please check the blog about different digital x rays.
+For details about OPG please check the blog about different digital x-rays.

 All these symptoms appear frequently.
 And if third molars are not removed, they affect well being of the patient.